rssh/notes/2024_01_30_logic-monad-1.md

 ## Can we define logical monadic operations on top of the existing streaming framework?

 Yes, when the streaming library can efficiently implement concatenation.
 In practice – optimized `mplus` implementation is not trivial.
-For example, for the synchronous variant, in the standard Scala library exists `LazyList``, where we can define all logic operations,  but running a long sequence of mplus will cause stack overflow errors.
+For example, for the synchronous variant, in the standard Scala library exists `LazyList`, where we can define all logic operations, ~~but running a long sequence of mplus will cause stack overflow errors~~ Update: and it is possible to defer concatenation.

 ## But such logic programming is quite limited because it is applicable only to 'generate and apply'  algorithms.